01 of 07

 For all intents and purposes, Northern Ireland is NOT a province of Ireland (and, having mentioned that, neither of the United Kingdom or Great Britain or England).

-Finally, there once really was a "Fifth Province of Ireland", find out more about "The Middle" on the last remaining slide ...Continue to 7 of 7 below.
+Finally, there once really was a "Fifth Province of Ireland", which brings us to the last point on "The Middle."Continue to 7 of 7 below.

 07 of 07